Trekkin Weka

 Most squirrels are gone before you know they’re there, but not this guy

-As the trail descends, the trees get smaller and more spread out.
-Eventually the trees disappear, and I’m reminded that this is supposed to be the desert section after all.
+As the trail descended, the trees became smaller and more spread out.
+Eventually the trees disappeared, and I was reminded that this was supposed to be the desert section after all.

 Trees starting to thin out somewhat